netdata/blog/content/posts/cmocka-testing.md

 Currently, the tests can be executed manually with `make check`, but after refining the web server's behavior, we may execute the test suites automatically.

-{{< figure src="/img/20191127-cmoka-diagram-3.jpeg" alt="" position="center" style="border-radius: 4px;" caption="Andrew's final diagram—an explanation of how he used Cmocka unit-testing and his extensions to " captionPosition="center" >}}
+{{< figure src="/img/20191127-cmoka-diagram-3.jpeg" alt="" position="center" style="border-radius: 4px;" caption="Andrew's final diagram—an explanation of how he used cmocka unit-testing and his extensions to " captionPosition="center" >}}

 ## Tests, mocks, and URLs... oh my

-To get all the benefits of Cmocka's library and be able to test our code with _any_ agility, we needed to write a new layer on top of an existing FOSS project.
+To get all the benefits of cmocka's library and be able to test our code with _any_ agility, we needed to write a new layer on top of an existing FOSS project.

 Our new layer takes a single parametric test and walks through the thousands of possible combinations of testing parameters to build unit tests dynamically.
-These tests are fed into CMocka, and the result lets us build the robust and comprehensive testing that we want on top of industry-standard, high-quality external libraries.
+These tests are fed into cmocka, and the result lets us build the robust and comprehensive testing that we want on top of industry-standard, high-quality external libraries.

-That victory—getting all of CMocka's value in a way that works best for our code—demonstrates the real strength of open-source development.
+That victory—getting all of cmocka's value in a way that works best for our code—demonstrates the real strength of open-source development.
 We build on the work of others and share our achievements, with the hope that others can continue to build on our results.